 Early intensive behavioural intervention (EIBI), is an evidence-based, comprehensive intervention for autism spectrum disorders and related challenges based on the principles of Applied Behavioural Analysis (ABA).

 Click below for a more detailed description of Early Intervention:

 Does ABA really work?

-Helping Children with Autism (HCWA) package endorsed ABA as the only example of intervention programs for kids with autism that is eligible for funding based in established research evidence.
+Helping Children with Autism (HCWA) package endorsed ABA as the only example of intervention programs for kids with autism that are eligible for funding based on established research evidence.